 We can't deny it, the holiday season is soon upon us.
-I'm not planning to sew a lot of Christmassy or winter themed items this year.
+I'm not planning to sew a lot of Christmassy or winter-themed items this year.
 It's just not that wintery here in Cayman!
-That doesn't mean I don't want to dot around a few subtle Christmas items around the place, and with all the extra entertaining and visitors that happens at this time of year, I needed some coasters for all those cups of tea.
+That doesn't mean I don't want to dot around a few subtle Christmas items around the place, and with all the extra entertaining and visitors that happen at this time of year, I needed some coasters for all those cups of tea.

 Materials you will need:

 - Fusible web such as Heat N Bond Ultrahold